stefanthaler/stefanthaler.github.io/_posts/DRAFT-the-value-of-doing-a-phd.md

 ### Money
 Although you get a fairly decent salary for pursuing a PhD degree in the Netherlands, I earned less than I could have if I had worked as a software engineer.
 I guess I could have earned 80k-100k more in industry over the course of the five years, and that does not account for compounding effects later in life.
 So I strongly doubt that my PhD pays of financially.

 ## Could I have gotten the gains otherwise?

+One of the final questions to ask is if I could have gotten the gains of my PhD experience in another setting, perhaps a bit cheaper.
+This question is difficult to answer because I think most of these skills that I've gained are not unique to a PhD.
+Another thing that makes it difficult to answer is that no two PhD experiences seem to be a like - the only common denominator seems to be some form of mental suffering.

+I guess the best answer to that question is: yes, I could have gotten these skills somewhere else, but the environment in which I conducted my PhD as well the way my PhD program was structured greatly encouraged the development of these skills.

+I also strongly doubt that I could have gotten them cheaper - in less time, or with less effort.
+The suffering, the feeling of being alone, the uncertainty, the doubts, and all the other crazy things in combination with a lots of time are necessary to develop these skills.
+I used to jokingly say that the process of doing a PhD is similar to the fermentation process.
+That means, a somewhat motivated person gets locked up in a room with a few juicy questions, and then is left there to rot for four or more years, until something good comes out.

 <!-- Was it worth it -->
 ## Conclusions